Nishi HarimaList of winter outing spots

 - 0790-34-1900

-- From late March to early December (open only in winter)
+- Open from late March to early December (winter season only)

 - parking